actris-cloudnet/cloudnetpy/docs/html/_sources/installation.rst.txt

 CloudnetPy can be installed on any computer supporting Python.
 The actual installation procedure depends on the operating system.
-The instructions below are for Ubuntu (although they work with many other Linux systems as well).
+The instructions below are for Ubuntu, although they work with many other Linux systems as well.

 Python Installation
 -------------------